ibm-cloud-docs/monitoring/teams.md

 {: tip}

 ## Creating a team
-{: #create}
+{: #teams_create}

 Complete the following steps to create a team:

 1. Launch the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. From the *Selector* button in the navigation bar, select **Monitor Operations**.
 Then, choose **Settings**.